apaloczy/numtools/README.md

 # numtools

-Suite of numerical tools wrote during a numerical methods class (MAE290B).
+Some numerical tools I wrote for a numerical methods class (MAE290B) taken at UCSD.
+Mostly ODE and PDE solvers.

+# Dependencies

++ numpy